 Violation of Confidentiality Policy: Individuals shall not access, use, or disclose Confidential Information in violation of the law or contrary to UAMS policies.
 Each individual allowed by UAMS to have access to Confidential Information must maintain and protect against the unauthorized access, use or disclosure of Confidential Information.
-Any access use or disclosure of Confidential Information.
 Any access use or disclosure of Confidential Information in any form - verbal, written, or electronic - which is inconsistent with or in violation of this Policy may result in disciplinary action, including but not limited to, immediate termination of employment, dismissal from an academic program, loss of privileges, or termination of relationship with UAMS.